-However, it was to be at Vicarage Road and with Watford where Mahon was to really make himself at home.
-In around six years in south Hertfordshire, the midfielder was to amass nearly 200 appearances and Premier League experience.
+But it was at Vicarage Road and with Watford where Mahon really made himself at home.
+In around six years in south Hertfordshire, the midfielder clocked up nearly 200 games – including Premier League experience.
 It was a spell that saw him captain the Hornets to play-off success in 2006.
-Once his stay at Watford came to an end, QPR beckoned for the player but didn’t offer him the regular playing time he’d enjoyed elsewhere.
+Once his stay at Watford came to an end, however, QPR came calling.
+But they didn’t offer him the regular playing time he’d enjoyed elsewhere.

 Time spent at Loftus Road included a loan move to Crystal Palace, but the Eagles didn’t utilise his services at all and he eventually left QPR in 2011.